earthobservatory/azure-scripts/README.md

     - `factotum-job_worker-asf_throttled`: 8
     - `factotum-job_worker-scihub_throttled`: 4
     - `factotum-job_worker-apihub_throttled`: 4
 3. Run acquisition scraper manually by running the `helpers/1_scrape_scihub.sh` script.
-Make sure that the version number constant is correct.
+Make sure that the version number constant is correct
+4. If acquisition scraper is okay, define an AOI using the Tosca web interface and submit a `qquery` job with `helpers/2_qquery.sh`
-4. Run `cd ~/.sds/rules; sds rules import user_rules.json` to import rules to automatically extract acquisition data.
+5. Wait for at least one sling job to complete, and run `cd ~/.sds/rules; sds rules import user_rules.json` to import rules to automatically extract acquisition data.
 Keep in mind that the extract occurs on Verdi workers.
 If you don't want this, go to Tosca, click "User Rules" on the top right corner and change the worker type to something like `factotum-large`
-5. If acquisition scraper is okay and the rules are imported correctly, define an AOI using the Tosca web interface and submit a `qquery` job with `helpers/2_qquery.sh`
 6. After all the slings and extract jobs are completed, you can move on to scraping orbit and calibration files with `helpers/3_scrape_s1_orbit.sh`
 7. You are now ready to create interferograms!